awsdocs/iam-user-guide/doc_source/service_code_examples_iam.md

 The following code examples show how to use IAM with an AWS software development kit \(SDK\)\.

-The examples are divided into the following categories:

-**Actions**
-Code excerpts that show you how to call individual service functions\.
+*Actions* are code excerpts that show you how to call individual service functions\.

-**Scenarios**
-Code examples that show you how to accomplish a specific task by calling multiple functions within the same service\.
+*Scenarios* are code examples that show you how to accomplish a specific task by calling multiple functions within the same service\.

-**Cross\-service examples**
-Sample applications that work across multiple AWS services\.
+*Cross\-service examples* are sample applications that work across multiple AWS services\.

 For a complete list of AWS SDK developer guides and code examples, see [Using IAM with an AWS SDK](sdk-general-information-section.md)\.
 This topic also includes information about getting started and details about previous SDK versions\.